ilovepixelart/ts-migrate-mongoose/README.md

 }
 ```

-## Access to mongoose models in your migrations
+## Using mongoose models in your migrations

-Just go about your business as usual, importing your models and making changes to your database.
+As long as you can import the references to your models you can use them in migrations

-ts-migrate-mongoose makes an independent connection to MongoDB to fetch and write migration states and makes no assumptions about your database configurations or even prevent you from making changes to multiple or even non-mongo databases in your migrations.
-As long as you can import the references to your models you can use them in migrations.
+\

-Below is an example of a typical setup in a mongoose project
+Below is an example of a typical setup in a mongoose project:

 - models/User.ts